 This classic French salad features marinated vegetables over fresh greens with boiled eggs, olives and capers topped with a seared tuna steak.
 Salad Niçoise is seriously delicious thanks to the mouth watering dressing coating the vegetables and tuna.
 Use the best quality tuna you can find and you’ve got yourself a top grade meal salad.

 I just returned from a trip to the St. Jacobs Farmer’s Market which is the largest farmer’s market in Canada.
 The area is fascinating.
 If you’ve never visited, in addition to the market there’s a quaint village and some outlet shopping in an area with a strong Mennonite heritage.
 There are hundreds of vendors, inside and out.
 I love the sounds, sights and smells of markets and prefer to visit when the late summer harvest is in full swing.
-With so much fresh produce to choose from and even a seafood vendor that sells fresh tuna, Salad Niçoise is a perfect recipe to enjoy your purchases.
+There is so much fresh produce to choose from and even a seafood vendor, Caudles Catch Seafood that sells fresh tuna.
+Salad Niçoise is a perfect recipe to enjoy your purchases.

 So what exactly is Salad Niçoise?
 Well for starters it’s pronounced “knee swaz.”
 After that it gets fairly complicated.
 I did a little research and discovered there’s quite the debate about what should and should not be included in this salad.
 Quite entertaining reading actually.
 Some versions say canned tuna.
 Some say never any cooked beans or potatoes.
 Experts even disagree on how to serve the salad – tossed or plated in arranged order.
 So, just for clarification, this is MY VERSION of Salad Niçoise.
 I don’t want to get beat up.
 Over a salad.Jump to Recipe